 Housing and Residential Life

-This office provides individualized service to all students, staff and faculty who are interested in available housing both on and off campus.
+The Office of Housing and Residential Life provides individualized service to all students, staff and faculty who are interested in available housing both on and off campus.

 Student Conflict Resolution Center (SCRC)

 SCRC actively assists students with campus-based problems.
 The most common types of problems are grade and academic disputes, financial aid and billing problems, and disputes between professors and students.

 The Office of Equity and Diversity’s mission is to leverage the transformative power of equity and diversity to advance excellence in teaching, research and community engagement at the University of Minnesota.